Alberto Larraguibel

-On 5 February 2013, Google Doodle celebrated 64th anniversary of Alberto Larraguibel's record-setting Puissance jump.

 Biography

-He was born on May 30, 1919.
+He was born on May13, 1919.

 Then-Captain Larraguibel broke the equestrian high jump record at 2.47 m, riding Huaso, formerly called "Faithful", at the Official International Event in Viña del Mar, Chile on February 5, 1949.
 The Committee of Records ratified this record on May 28, 1949, and stated that a height of at least 2.49 m must be cleared to beat it.

+In 1951 he was part of the Chilean showjumping team that won gold at the first Pan American Games in Buenos Aires, Argentina.

 Larraguibel died in Santiago, Chile at the age of 75.